VanilaMao/node-x/README.md

+A simple project to use NestJs, Node.js and React to build the full stack web application with just javascript family

 ## Run the whole application Locally:
    1. Install prerequisite software Docker, if Docker is installed, skip this step
    2. go to the root folder which containing the Docker-compose-dev.yml file